Parsl/parslguts/elaborating.rst

   This is one of the hardest (for me) conceptual problems with dealing generally with MPI.
 What does an MPI "run this command line on n ranks" task interface look like when we also want to say "run this arbitrary wrapped Python around a task"?

+.. index:: join_app

 join_apps (dependencies at the end of a task?)
 --------------------------------------------------------

-* join_app joining - emphasise this as being quite similar to dependency handling.
+join_app joining - emphasise this as being quite similar to dependency handling.

 .. todo:: gotta get a monad reference in here somehow, and a functional programming reference. something along the lines of "see also: the theory of monads in functional programming" with a link